francistheodorecatte/signage_script/readme.md

 The server does a similar thing as the client side, checking for newer video versions on a Google Drive (or any other cloud storage setup rclone supports.)
 If there's a newer version, the script downloads it, automatically renames it if needed, and drops it into an SMB file share the server hosts.

 This Pi requires a full Rasbian setup (not the lite distro), as well as rclone, to work.
+However, the script will install and configure rclone with only a little user interaction. :)

 ## Disclaimers